erlang/docker-erlang-example/README.md

            ]}.
 ```

-#### 3. Build a container with an Erlang runtime enviroment and your application
+#### 3. Build an image with an Erlang runtime environment and your application

 ```Dockerfile
 FROM alpine:3.3